-OFFICE HOURS: Every Monday from 9:00am - 10:00am, I will hold Office Hours.
-Students may join me in person at my office (AT-135) or via the Zoom link (provided under Course Resources on Canvas).
+OFFICE HOURS: OFFICE HOURS: Every Tuesday from 12:00pm - 1:00pm, I will hold in-person & virtual office hours simultaneously.
+Students are invited to join me in my office (AT-135) during this time, or hop into my office virtually via the Zoom link (provided under Course Resources on Canvas), depending on what best fits your schedule.
 This is a good time to check in with me about questions, discuss upcoming assignments, alert me to anything that I should know about your personal situation, or simply check-in and chat.

-If this time slots do not work for your schedule, let me know.
-I am more than happy to set up another time for us to talk in person or online.
+If this time slot does not work for your schedule, let me know.
+I am more than happy to see if we can line up schedules at another time for us to talk.
 When seeking an alternative meeting time, please know that it may take a few days to find a time when we are both available.
 If your matter is urgent, please be sure to explain that to me with your meeting request.